diyajojo/mini-project/README.md

 # JobFlow

-JobFlow is a smart job application platform that streamlines your job hunt from start to finish.
-Upload your resume, scrape live job listings from LinkedIn, and let JobFlow automatically fill out applications on your behalf — saving you time and effort.
+JobFlow is an autonomous agentic job application platform that streamlines your job hunt from start to finish.
+Upload your resume, scrape live job listings from LinkedIn, score fit with AI, and let JobFlow automatically generate tailored answers for application forms via a Chrome Extension — saving you time and effort.

 ---

-## Features
+## ✨ Features

 - **Resume Upload** — Upload your PDF resume to power personalized job matching
 - **LinkedIn Job Scraping** — Discover relevant job listings based on role and location